 For typical duct systems, the temperature rise will fall within the limits specified on the rating plate with the blower speed at the factory recommended setting.
 If the measured temperature rise is outside the specified limits, it may be necessary to change the speed of the blower.
 NOTE: Lowering the blower speed will increase the temperature rise and a higher blower speed will decrease the temperature rise.

 The furnace is equipped with a multi-speed motor.
-Heating and cooling speed selection is made by moving the switches on the blower control in the box in front of the blower.
+Heating and cooling speed selection is made by moving the switch on the integrated control located in the furnace.